laurent22/joplin/readme/gsoc2022/index.md

 Coming up with an interesting idea is probably the most difficult part.
 It should be something interesting for Joplin, for Open Source in general and for you.
 And it must be something that you can realistically achieve in the time available to you.

 A good start is finding out what the most pressing issues are in the projects in which you are interested.
 Join the forum and subscribe to GitHub repository for that project or go into its discourse channel: meet developers and your potential mentor, as well as start learning the code-base.
-We recommend strongly getting involved in advance of the beginning of GSoC, and we will look favourably on applications from students who have already started to act like Open Source developers.
+We recommend strongly getting involved in advance of the beginning of GSoC, and we will look favourably on applications from contributors who have already started to act like Open Source developers.

-## Student proposal guidelines
+## Contributor proposal guidelines

 A project proposal is what you will be judged upon.
 Write a clear proposal on what you plan to do, the scope of your project, and why we should choose you to do it.
 Proposals are the basis of the GSoC projects and therefore one of the most important things to do well.
-The proposal is not only the basis of our decision of which student to choose, it has also an effect on Google's decision as to how many student slots are assigned to Joplin.
+The proposal is not only the basis of our decision of which contributor to choose, it has also an effect on Google's decision as to how many contributor slots are assigned to Joplin.

 Below is the application template: